EFA16SCM55A/Front-End-Web-Developer-Nonodegree/reactnd-project-myreads/README.md

 ## Instruction to run the code:
- After creating the react app, there are node_modules have to be sure it is added (it install create-react-app and react-router-dom(this file will be installed separately, code will not run if it is not included)).Delete public file or replace it. run the code by npm through node.js command prompt or similar command prompt
+*After creating the react app, there are node_modules have to be sure it is added (install create-react-app and react-router-dom(this file will be installed separately, code will not run if it is not included)).
+*Delete public file and node_modules or replace them.
+*Run the code by npm through node.js command prompt or similar command prompt